-- 79 The Bank provides an enquiry facility enabling all reserves account holders to: - view, in real time, their current reserves balance; - transfer funds to the Bank (for payments relating to standing facilities and OMO transactions) or to a single, designated account at a bank or building society; - monitor their average balance during the maintenance period and the average balance they need to hold over the remainder of the period to meet their reserves target;(32) and - enter their target reserves balance for the next maintenance period. - 80 All reserves accounts are held in the RTGS processor, with information on scheme members' reserves accounts provided via the Enquiry Link Service.
+- 87 The Bank provides an enquiry facility enabling all reserves accounts holders to: - view, in real time, their current reserves balances; - transfer funds to the Bank (for payments relating to standing facilities and OMO transactions) or to a single, designated account at a bank or building society; - monitor their average balance during the maintenance period and the average balance they need to hold over the remainder of the period to meet their reserves target;35 and - enter their target reserves balance for the next maintenance period. - 88 All reserves accounts are held in the RTGS reserves balances between reserves holdings and transactions in the sterling money 34 Given that there is an interest rate penalty on overdrafts, settlement banks with overdrafts on any day are considered to have held a zero balance on that day for the purposes of calculating period-average

+$^{\rm 33}$ Average reserves balances are calculated on the basis of calendar processor, with information on scheme members' reserves accounts provided via the Enquiry Link Service.
 The Enquiry Link Service, which all reserves scheme members need to use, is provided over the SWIFT network.
 The Bank does not impose any charges for the Enquiry Link Service for reserves scheme members.
-Institutions do, however, need to take into account the relevant charges from SWIFT and network providers.(33) The same Enquiry Link Service is used by CHAPS and CREST settlement banks for managing their settlement accounts at the Bank. - 81 As described above, eligible banks and building societies are able to join the reserves scheme without becoming CHAPS or CREST sterling settlement banks.
-Such scheme members are able to:
+Institutions do, however, need to take into account the relevant charges from SWIFT and network providers.
+The same Enquiry Link Service is used by CHAPS and CREST settlement banks for managing their settlement accounts at the Bank.